hack3rs.ca network-security

 1. What Scanners Actually Do

-Vulnerability scanners identify exposed services, inspect banners, test protocol behavior, and (in credentialed mode) query the host for installed packages, versions, and configurations.
-They estimate risk, but they do not replace validation and context.
+Vulnerability scanners probe exposed services, inspect protocol banners, test known behavior patterns, and — in credentialed mode — query the host directly for installed packages, versions, patch state, and configuration settings.
+They estimate risk based on what they can observe, but they do not replace analyst context and architecture knowledge.

 Normal Behavior